Biden apologises to senator’s infant daughter during historic speech

 “I think I must mention somebody else, Mr President, because it’s just come to my attention that a very young observer is in attendance here today, and that is the daughter of Senator Rebecca Moynihan,” he said.

-The introduction was met with applause by parliamentarians as Ms Moynihan held up daughter Margo, dressed in a yellow outfit.
+The introduction was met with applause by parliamentarians as Ms Moynihan held up her eight-week-old daughter Margot, dressed in a yellow outfit.

-“I do suspect that Margo’s attendance here will go down in family folklore for many years to come,” he said.
+“I do suspect that Margot’s attendance here will go down in family folklore for many years to come,” he said.

-After beginning his address, Mr Biden apologised to Margo for having to listen to a policy speech by the US president, which he said his own children also had to endure.
+After beginning his address, Mr Biden apologised to Margot for having to listen to a policy speech by the US president, which he said his own children also had to endure.